-Counting to 10 is a major developmental milestone that many parents look forward to.
-But at what point should your child start to learn numbers and when should they be able to count to ten?
+Counting to 10 is a major developmental milestone to which many parents look forward.
+But, at what point should your child start to learn numbers, and when should they be able to count to 10?

 The truth is, children will recite numbers before they actually understand the concept behind them.
-Though every child is different, most toddlers will be able to count to 10 by the time they are two years old.
-With that being said, at this point in time they are probably repeating them mostly by memory and have yet to understand what they actually mean.
+Though every child is different, most toddlers will be able to count to 10 by the time they are two-years-old.
+At this point in time they are probably repeating them mostly by memory and have yet to understand what they actually mean.

 This concept is known as “rote” counting.
 Rote counting is when a child can say numbers in order, and is mostly learned through hearing the numbers repeatedly said out loud by others.

-Note: Don’t panic if your child is not able to count to ten by the time they are 2 years old.
+Note: Don’t panic if your child is not able to count to 10 by the time they are 2-years-old.
 This is the average age that children learn to count, but is by no means definitive.

 All children learn at their own pace and some will learn more quickly than others.
 You can help your child learn numbers by working with them on a regular basis and engaging in toddler math activities.